 This is similar to painting with thick paint.
 Use this with wet brushes.
 Make it more intense with the Wet Mix options.

-These blending options effect how the paint interacts with other colors, how diluted it is and how the edges look.
+These blending options affect how the paint interacts with other colors, how diluted it is, and how the edges look.

 Change how the paint flows on the paper to get a heavier or lighter look.

-Wet edges gives you the look of paint bleeding into the paper and softens the edges.
+Wet edges give you the look of paint bleeding into the paper and soften the edges.